Specialties

 Neurodiversity

-I strive to be affirmative of neurodiversity, so I list it here though I can’t (yet) claim it as a specialty.
-I learned nothing about it in grad school, internships or trainings.
+I strive to be affirmative of neurodiversity, so I list it here though I can’t fully claim it as a specialty.
+I learned nothing about it in grad school or internships or substantial training.
 I’ve overlooked it in several of my clients, in part because it seems kind of normal to me, having longtime friends and family who were only recently diagnosed.
 I also misunderstood feelings of “not knowing the social script” as attachment trauma.
 My clients have shown me this blind spot.
-I’m working to repair the impacts of my misunderstanding and seeking consultation and reading books to educate myself.
+I’m working to repair the impacts of my misunderstanding and seeking consultation, further training, and reading books to educate myself.
 If you’re a super researcher, you’ll likely be way ahead of my understanding.
 I invite you to be the expert on your brain and how to care for it.
+I will affirm and celebrate your learning.
 Through my trauma lens, I can support you to heal from the trauma of living in a neurotypical world.
+From working with half neurodivergent clients, I can help and normalize your experiences.
 If you specifically seek help with healing from autistic burnout or coaching around executive functioning, I’m not your gal, but I can happily provide you with trusted referrals.